 Discussion Board Forum Discussion Topics can be found under the weekly modules or under the Discussion Board weekly discussion topic.
 Discussion topics are an important part of this course.
 They provide an opportunity for students and the instructor to share ideas, experiences and socialize.
 The discussion topic is available online the entire week Sunday 8:00 am through Saturday Midnight.
-First posting to the discussion board topic is due by Wednesday at midnight and two follow-up postings to classmates are due on separate days.
+First posting to the DB topic is due by Wednesday and two following postings to classmates are due on separate days.

-Course Project Course project details can be found under the Course Content tab.
+Course Project Course project details can be found under the Course Content